Join the INTEREST LIST to be the first to know about next year's class sessions

 A Rewilding Retreat for Women: Reconnect and Remember

-Rewilding for women is a supportive, collective opportunity to learn ancient, archetypal skills, commune with your sisters, explore your own depths and fortify your connections with yourself and the generative, Earth.
+The women’s rewilding retreat is a supportive, collective opportunity to learn ancient, archetypal skills, commune with your sisters, explore your own depths and fortify your connections with yourself and the generative Earth.

 Rewilding is about integration, not about going back in time.
 It’s about making space for the ancient, undomesticated part of ourselves to come forward, even in the modern world.

-In this rewilding retreat, we focus on cultivating a safe, inclusive, supportive, relaxed and fun learning environment, in which students with beginning to intermediate skill levels can thrive.
+In this rewilding retreat for women, we focus on cultivating a safe, inclusive, supportive, relaxed and fun learning environment, in which students with beginning to intermediate skill levels can thrive.
 While we will be doing hands-on projects, this is not an outcome-oriented class; you won’t be pressured to work more quickly than is comfortable for you.
-The women’s rewilding weekend is about liberating our minds and hearts to express themselves creatively, not about measurable accomplishments.
+The rewilding retreat is about liberating our minds and hearts to express themselves creatively, not about measurable accomplishments.

 Learning together with our hands and hearts.